 As late spring and summer bring forth flowering plants and blooms galore, many people are suffering from seasonal hay fever and allergies.
 From itchy eyes to running noses and uncontrollable sneezing, many sufferers across Washington and Oregon know the pains of this seasonal dilemma.
 It turns out that allergies also can also affect your dental well being too.
-Vancouver dentist Dr. Lance Heppler wants to make sure you know some of these symptoms and what might be causing them.
+Vancouver dentist Dr. Reza Saffari wants to make sure you know some of these symptoms and what might be causing them.

 As your sinuses get congested, your throat can get very sore as your sinuses start draining and dripping down towards your gut.
 The path that this traveling, icky mucus takes can lead to irritations of your throat.
 This can result in your throat becoming itchy, swollen, and painful, and can also end up in tooth pain if left untreated.

 Allergies can also result in pain in your teeth, usually in the molars, and can also lead to increased sensitivity to heat and cold.
 Allergic reactions even cause changes in your body’s position that can lead to even more tooth pain.
 This is due to the increased congestion and your body’s immune reaction to the allergens in your system.
 The sinuses in our head are located on either side of the nose and are meant to drain upward, which is hard to do in most of our daily life.
 The congestion in these sinuses leads to mucus buildup and that can plug the sinuses, which can in turn inflame your upper molars causing you toothaches.